-Abstract
+Abstract -

-This paper considers the solution of a large class of linear rational expectations (LRE) models and its characterization via finite-order VARs.
-The solution of the canonical LRE model can be cast in state-space form and solved for by the method of undetermined coefficients.
-In this paper I propose an approach that simplifies the systematic characterization of the solution into finite-order VAR form and checks existence and uniqueness based on the solution of a companion Sylvester equation.
-Solving LRE models with a finite-order VAR representation via the Sylvester equation is straightforward to implement, efficient, and can be handled easily with standard matrix algebra.
-An application to the workhorse New Keynesian model with accompanying Matlab codes is provided to illustrate the implementation of the procedure in practice.
+This paper considers the solution of a large class of linear rational expectations (LRE) models cast in state-space form and their solution's characterization via finite-order VARs.
+Based on the method of undetermined coefficients, I propose a unified approach that uses a companion Sylvester equation to check the existence and uniqueness of a solution to the canonical LRE model in finite-order VAR form and to simplify its characterization.
+Solving LRE models by this procedure is straightforward to implement, general in its applicability, efficient in the use of computational resources, and can be handled easily with standard matrix algebra.
+I also explore how to correctly recover theory-consistent monetary policy shocks from observed data.
+An application to the workhorse New Keynesian model with accompanying Matlab codes is provided to illustrate the practical implementation of the methodology.
+I argue that empirical evidence on the monetary transmission mechanism and on monetary policy shocks from incorrectly-specified structural VARs (in terms of lags, zero identification restrictions, etc.) should be interpreted carefully as it may not have a proper structural interpretation.